GenericMappingTools/gmt/doc_classic/rst/source/GMT_Docs.rst

 to be a map azimuth; otherwise it is a Cartesian map angle.
 The **a** modifier does not apply if the angle is given via a variable, in which case the type of angle has already been specified via **N:** above and already converged before seen by **R**.
+Finally, the **R** command can also be given the negative of a variable, e.g., -$2 to undo a rotation, if necessary.

 Symbol fill and outline
 ~~~~~~~~~~~~~~~~~~~~~~~